 What is Iterative and Incremental Development (IID)?

-Iterative and incremental development (IID) is a project management and software development methodology that combines iterative design with incremental delivery.
-This approach emphasizes continuous development over multiple cycles, allowing for early user feedback and the ability to make adjustments based on real-world data.
+Iterative and incremental development (IID) is a method for project management and software development that combines iterative design with incremental delivery.
+It emphasizes on developing a product in little increments, with each increment offering a working version.
+This method lets teams gather user feedback early and make improvements based on real-world findings.

 Here is a breakdown of the main concepts:

-- Iterative Design: This involves repeating cycles of planning, creating, testing, and learning.
-Requirements, design, and development are not fixed at the beginning but are revisited and refined throughout the project.
-This continuous improvement process helps in adapting to changes and evolving needs.
+- Iterative Design: This means repeating cycles of planning, building, testing, and learning.
+Instead of locking in requirements and designs at the start, they are revisited and improved throughout the project.
+This allows the team to adapt to changes and meet evolving needs.

 By integrating these elements, IID encourages a more adaptable and flexible development process, resulting in higher-quality solutions provided faster.